vsouza/awesome-ios/README.md

 * [Keyframes](https://github.com/facebookincubator/Keyframes) - A library for converting Adobe AE shape based animations to a data format and play it back on Android and iOS devices.
 * [SwiftyAnimate](https://github.com/rchatham/SwiftyAnimate) - Composable animations in Swift. :large_orange_diamond:
 * [SamuraiTransition](https://github.com/hachinobu/SamuraiTransition) - Swift based library providing a collection of ViewController transitions featuring a number of neat “cutting” animations. :large_orange_diamond:
+* [Lottie](https://github.com/airbnb/lottie-ios) - An iOS library for a real time rendering of native vector animations from Adobe After Effects.

 ##### Transition
 * [BlurryModalSegue](https://github.com/Citrrus/BlurryModalSegue) - A custom modal segue for providing a blurred overlay effect.